This page is an overview, and you will learn general information about:

 Meat and Meat Substitutes

 It is important to eat foods from all six lists.
 The exchange system is designed to help you eat a balanced diet with the right amounts of carbohydrate, protein and fat.
-No category of food is off limits.
+The meat and meat substitute list is separated into lean, medium fat, and high fat.
+For weight control and heart health choose lean most often and limit the high fat selections.
+The fat list is separated into heart-healthy monounsaturated and polyunsaturated fats (choose most often) and the saturated fats (limit or avoid).

 When learning to use the exchange system for the first time, follow these helpful steps: